shvenkat-rh/AI-Issue-Triage/README.md

     source_path="/path/to/your/codebase.txt"
 )

+# Or use a different Gemini model
+analyzer = GeminiIssueAnalyzer(
+    api_key="your-api-key",
+    model_name="gemini-1.5-pro"
+)

-# Note: The analyzer uses the Google Gen AI SDK with gemini-2.0-flash-001
+# Note: The analyzer uses the Google Gen AI SDK with gemini-2.0-flash-001 by default

 # Analyze an issue
 analysis = analyzer.analyze_issue(